The future of solar has just got brighter with this ‘ultra-thin’ device for converting stored energy into electricity.

 “So far, we have only generated small amounts of electricity, but the new results show that the concept really works.
 It looks very promising.”

-The device could potentially replace batteries and solar cells, fine-tuning the way we use the sun’s abundant energy.
+The device could potentially replace batteries and solar cells, fine-tuning how we use the sun’s abundant energy.

 Stored solar: A fossil and emissions-free way of generating electricity

-The beauty of this closed, circular system is that it works without causing CO2 emissions, meaning it has great potential for use with renewable energy.
+The beauty of this closed, circular system is that it works without producing CO2 emissions, meaning it has great potential for use with renewable energy.

 The latest UN Intergovernmental Panel on Climate Change (IPCC) report makes it overwhelmingly clear that we need to ramp up renewables and switch away from fossil fuels much, much faster to secure a safe climate future.